-Welcome to the Upstate College of Medicine accreditation website.
+Welcome to the Norton College of Medicine accreditation website.
 On October 29, 2019, the Liaison Committee on Medical Education (LCME) Secretariat notified Upstate that it received full re-accreditation for the MD program after a rigorous and in-depth study conducted by a survey team in the spring of 2019.
 The LCME is the official accrediting organization for educational programs leading to the M.D. degree in the United States and Canada.

 LCME review preparations are comprehensive and require a sustained and focused effort over approximately 2 years.
 The process leading up to the LCME site visit involves a comprehensive data collection effort.
 Several committees were formed with an estimated 100+ faculty, students, administration, staff, and alumni.
 In addition, medical students organized an Independent Student Analysis (ISA).
 Student engagement is a key cornerstone of LCME review.
 The ISA independently reviewed LCME compliance from students’ perspectives, and made recommendations for improvement that LCME Committees addressed in our review.
 The LCME preparations culminated in a survey visit on March 24-27, 2019 that the medical school hosted by an ad hoc team representing the LCME.